Semitoric families: Explicit semitoric families on W1

 To conclude this section, we explain how to modify the system in Equation \eqref{system:W1_movingAB} in order to obtain a \family displaying hyperbolic singularities; more precisely, some elements in this family are so-called hyperbolic semitoric systems, as in \cite[Definition 3.2]{dullin-pelayo}.
 Following the techniques used in that paper, the idea is to add a higher order term to the non-periodic Hamiltonian; depending on this term, we may obtain that for some values of the parameter, the transition point is elliptic-elliptic and has image in the interior of the image of the momentum map, with curves of images of rank one points emanating from it.
 We achieve this by considering, on $W_1(1,1)$, $J$ as in Equation \eqref{eqn:W1_J} and

 for $t \in [0,1]$, where $R$ is defined in Equation~\eqref{eqn:W1_J} and $X$ is as in Equation~\eqref{eq:X_W1}.
 Here, for simplicity, we have assumed that $\alpha = \beta = 1$ and we have taken $\gamma = 1$ in the original system \eqref{system:W1_movingAB}, but in principle the same recipe could be applied for other values of the parameters.
 The corresponding image of the momentum map is shown in Figure \ref{fig:triangle_W1}.
-The interior lines in the image of the momentum map denote the image of rank one points (the ones in the segments adjacent to the red dot are elliptic-transverse and the rest are hyperbolic-transverse), except for the red point which is the image of an elliptic-elliptic point and the other two corners of the triangle, which are the images of degenerate points; see Figure 4 in~\cite{dullin-pelayo}.
+The interior lines in the image of the momentum map denote the image of non-degenerate rank one points (the ones in the segments adjacent to the red dot are elliptic-transverse and the rest are hyperbolic-transverse), except for the red point which is the image of an elliptic-elliptic point and the other two corners of the triangle, which are the images of degenerate rank one points; see Figure 4 in~\cite{dullin-pelayo}.
+Systems of this type and their relationship to Hamiltonian $\S^1$-spaces are discussed in \cite{HohPal21}.
+One of the reasons that the family of systems in Figure~\ref{fig:triangle_W1} is interesting is because it displays different behavior for various values of $t$; it is toric for $t=0$, displays a so-called \emph{flap} for small values of $t$ (such as $t=0.33$), and displays a so-called \emph{swallowtail} or \emph{pleat} for large values of $t$ (such as $t=1$).
+For a discussion of topological types of the base of the Lagrangian fibration in integrable systems, such as flaps and swallowtails, including physical examples of systems with these features, see~\cite{Efs-book,EfsSug10,EfsGia}.